 What does it look like when a government drops bombs on its own people?

-For PBS FRONTLINE, I produced this 36-minute immersive film taking viewers inside in the village of Al Bara as Syrian jets drop bombs on homes 300 meters away from filmmaker Olly Lambert.
+For PBS FRONTLINE, Azmat Khan produced this 36-minute immersive film taking viewers inside in the village of Al Bara as Syrian jets drop bombs on homes 300 meters away from filmmaker Olly Lambert.
 You'll witness the chaos on the ground as villagers try to rescue family and friends trapped under the rubble, the bombing’s effect on ordinary civilians whose lives literally have just been blown apart, the palpable fear when the government jets return for a second bombing run, and the ensuing calls for revenge that illustrate the country’s descent into chaos.

 The film was nominated for a 2014 Emmy Award in New Approaches to Documentary Film.

 In this video investigation, Azmat Khan uncovers the least visible victim's in Detroit's bankruptcy, a group of creditors who stand to become casualties of the city twice-over, through no fault of their own, and with little means to do anything about it.
 At its core, this is a story about power and high-stakes dealing, with dramatic consequences for the lives of ordinary people.
 Watch or read the investigation.

 In January 2011, millions of Egyptians took to the streets to protest Hosni Mubarak's regime.
-On the ground for PBS FRONTLINE, I field produced an investigation into the Muslim Brotherhood's underreported role in this revolution, and its profound social influence in the country.
-Our resulting film, The Brothers, and its related digital coverage, Revolution in Cairo, received an Emmy award for Outstanding Coverage of a Breaking News Story in a News Magazine, as well as an Overseas Press Club citation for Best Online Coverage of Breaking News.
+On the ground for PBS FRONTLINE, Azmat Khan field produced an investigation into the Muslim Brotherhood's underreported role in this revolution, and its profound social influence in the country.
+The resulting film, The Brothers, and its related digital coverage, Revolution in Cairo, received an Emmy award for Outstanding Coverage of a Breaking News Story in a News Magazine, as well as an Overseas Press Club citation for Best Online Coverage of Breaking News.

 As Yemen emerged as the breeding grounds for some of the most high-profile plans to attack the U.S. homeland, FRONTLINE journeyed to the south of the country for the film Al Qaeda In Yemen to explore how Al Qaeda and affiliated militants had seized control of territory there — and were winning popular support.
-My reporting also included:
+Her reporting also included: